newhavenrb/conferences/Template.md

 * This layout is just a suggestion.
 * Bullet points might work well.
-* This section is probably enough, but just in case...
+* This section is probably enough, but just in case here are some other ideas...

 ## Summary